Back from the Dead

 Mother nature provided a spectacular day for a train show and it turned out to be one of EOS’s best Strasburg train shows.
 They had 65 different dealers filling 105 tables full of O scale models and materials.
 They had 115 attendees (a new record for the show) walk through the doors looking at the merchandise.

 Now what about the stuff on the tables?
 There was a nice selection of older brass models out of personal collections, as well as new brass models on a couple of the dealer tables.
-The parts and decal supply was enlarged over earlier shows with a couple of new returning dealers.
+The parts and decal supplies were enlarged over earlier shows with a couple of new returning dealers.
 We also had two magazines in attendance, The O Scale Resource and O Scale Trains.

 The Berkshire Car Shops also had a nice display of trolley cars and parts on the tables.
 I really like the Pacific Electric cars on their shelf.
 I have a soft spot for the Pacific Electric since my dad’s uncle worked for them.